ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 Before you begin migrating your image conversion, review the following requirements:

-1. Backup your source virtual machine that you intend to migrate.
+1. Back up your source virtual machine that you intend to migrate.
 2. You need an existing {{site.data.keyword.vpc_short}} environment.
-3. VMware virtual machine should be created with BIOS firmware type
+3. VMware virtual machine must be created with BIOS firmware type
 4. Understand {{site.data.keyword.vpc_short}} custom image requirements:
     * Is in qcow2 format
-    * The boot volume (primary vHDD) doesn't exceed 99 GB
+    * The start volume (primary vHDD) doesn't exceed 99 GB
-    * If cloud-init is enabled, then remove all custom config files
+    * If cloud-init is enabled, remove all custom config files
-    * Virtio drivers should be enabled
+    * Virtio drivers must be enabled
     * The operating system is supported as a stock image.
 For a list of supported stock images, see [Images](/docs/vpc?topic=vpc-about-images#stock-images).
 5. Provision an instance of {{site.data.keyword.cos_full_notm}} if you don't have one.
 For more information, see [Granting access to {{site.data.keyword.cos_full_notm}} to import images](/docs/vpc?topic=vpc-object-storage-prereq).
 6. You need a server with a browser that has access to both the internet and your {{site.data.keyword.cos_short}} bucket to perform the image conversion.